Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/install-ledger-app.rst

 ..
 Note::

-   If you get the error ``loadApp.py: error: unrecognized arguments: --apiLevel 1`` this means that you have an older version of the LEDGERblue library.
-To update it, run ``$sudo pip3 install ledgerblue --upgrade``.
+   If you get the error ``loadApp.py: error: unrecognized arguments: --apiLevel 1`` this means that you have an older version of the Python tools tools for LEDGER (ledgerblue).
+To update, run ``$sudo pip3 install ledgerblue --upgrade``.

 #.
 The LEDGER device says **Deny unsafe manager**.
 Press the right button to navigate through the public key until the LEDGER device says **Allow unsafe manager**.